 With the Vatican just down the road, Easter Sunday is a big deal in Rome.
-However, Easter Monday in Italy is also a holiday known as Pasquetta (little Easter).
+However, Easter Monday in Italy is also a national holiday known as Pasquetta (little Easter).

 The formal name for Easter Monday in Italy is actually Lunedì dell’Angelo.
 In the Catholic calendar, this Monday holiday recalls the meeting between the women who visited Jesus’ tomb and an angel who comforted them when they found it empty.